Zakeertech3/devsecops-test-target/README.md

 # Elastic MCP PR Reviewer

-An autonomous GitHub agent that uses Elastic vector search and the GitHub Model Context Protocol (MCP) to semantically match new Pull Requests against historical vulnerabilities, injecting secure code fixes directly into the PR.
+An autonomous agent powered by the Elastic Agent Builder.
+It uses Elastic vector search and the Model Context Protocol (MCP) to semantically match new Pull Requests against historical vulnerabilities, autonomously injecting secure code fixes directly into GitHub.

 ---